-Nightclub means an establishment operated as a place of entertainment, characterized by any or all of the following as a principal use: (1) live, recorded or televised entertainment, including but not limited to performance by magicians, musicians or comedians; (2) dancing.
+Nightclub means an establishment characterized by any or all of the following as a principal use: (1) live, recorded or televised entertainment, including but not limited to performance by magicians, musicians or comedians; (2) dancing.
 "Nightclub" does not include activities associated with another primary permitted use such as a bar or restaurant subject to the provisions of Chapter 5.80 (Entertainment Permit).